Zylann/godot_heightmap_plugin/README.md

 - ![General documentation](addons/zylann.hterrain/doc/main.md)

-- I also made a video about the 0.8 version of the plugin: https://www.youtube.com/watch?v=eZuvfIHDeT4&
+- I also made a video about the 0.8 version of the plugin: https://www.youtube.com/watch?v=eZuvfIHDeT4& Careful, it's a bit old and may not entirely reflect the last version.
+Use the text docs for most up to date information.

 Why this is a plugin